yihaozhadan/tauri-samples/slide-puzzle/README.md

 5. Track your progress with the moves counter
 6. Click "Show Help" anytime to view the game instructions

-## Development

-The project is structured as follows:

-- `src-tauri/`: Rust backend code
-- `index.html`: Main game interface
-- `js/game.js`: Game logic implementation
-- `styles/`: CSS styling

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.